ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 slice thickness of $0.5 mm$.
-Since the training data is isotropic and data augmentation includes downsampling in the canonical directions, each of the two networks learns mouse brain-specific interpolation such that one can perform prediction on thick-sliced images, such as these evaluation data, and return isotropic probability and thickness maps (a choice available to the user).
+Since the training data is isotropic and data augmentation includes downsampling in the canonical directions, each of the two networks learns mouse brain-specific interpolation such that one can perform prediction on thick-sliced images, as, for example, in these evaluation data, and return isotropic probability and thickness maps (a choice available to the user).
 Figure
 \ref{fig:evaluation} summarizes the results of the evaluation and comparison between isotropic and anisotropic cortical measurements in male and female specimens.